|CLICK HERE for information on +Pass transportation for our students.

 • Spring Art Show and more…

 The Bromwell CSC and faculty believe in the value of homework as a tool to reinforce classroom learning, teach good work habits and teach responsibility.
-We support Denver Public Schools policy IKB-Homework, which establishes minimum amounts of homework for grades K-5.

 Each classroom teacher designs his or her own homework plan.
 Make sure you understand the teacher’s policy, especially the section on consequences for failure to complete homework on time.
 Most teachers cover this topic at Back to School night.
 It is your responsibility, as a parent, to understand the teacher’s policy and to make sure your student understands it as well.